 It is often possible to arrange an initial advice meeting with an IP attorney for free, or for a fixed fee, and this may be a worthwhile investment, even for a fledgling enterprise.
 It is helpful to be well prepared for such meetings, to make the best use of the time offered.

-In addition, CITMA runs regular free advice clinics in London and CIPA runs regular free advice clinics at locations throughout the UK.
+In addition, CITMA runs regular free online advice clinics in London and CIPA runs regular free advice clinics at locations throughout the UK.
 These CITMA and CIPA clinics can also help you to decide if you need more specialist advice.